aioseo is not installed Payment Bonds – What is a Payment Bond? | Swiftbonds

 Join us in building the future—forge a strong bond in construction today!

-• Payment bonds are a type of surety bond that guarantee payment to all suppliers and subcontractors on a construction project.
+• Payment insurance bonds are a type of construction payment bond that guarantee payment to all suppliers and subcontractors on a construction project.

-• Payment bonds are often required by law for public works projects, and may also be required for private projects.
+• Payment guaran tee bonds are often required by law for public works projects, and may also be required for private projects.

-• Payment bonds are usually purchased by the contractor and are backed by a surety company.
+• Repayment bonds are usually purchased by the contractor and are backed by bond companies called a surety company.

-• Payment bonds are not the same as a lien, which is a legal claim against a property to secure payment of a debt.
+• A Payment of bond are not the same as a lien, which is a legal claim against a property to secure payment of a debt.

-• These are also referred to by the following names: P&P Bond; P and P Bond; PNP Bond; Pmt Bond
+• These are also referred to by the following names: P&P Bond; P and P Bond; PNP Bond; Pmt Bond; deifne bond payment

 Construction Payment Bonds vs Product Supplier Bonds